ibm-cloud-docs/codeengine/configmap-secret.md

         ```
         {: pre}

     * Create a secret by pointing to a file that contains the key-value pair by using the `--from-file` option.
-For this example, use a file that is named `secrets.env` which contains `my little secret1`.
+For this example, use a file that is named `secrets.env`, which contains `my little secret1`.

         * The following example uses the `--from-file KEY=FILE` format with the `secret create` command: